javmart/zero-to-qed/docs/src/12_dependent_types.md

 ### Function Extensionality

 Function extensionality is a fundamental principle stating that two functions are equal if and only if they produce equal outputs for all equal inputs.
 This principle, while intuitively obvious, is not derivable from the other axioms of dependent type theory and must be added as an axiom in Lean.
-Without extensionality, we could only prove functions equal if they were syntactically identical - the same symbols in the same order.
+Without extensionality, we could only prove functions equal if they were syntactically identical: the same symbols in the same order.

 The `funext` tactic in Lean implements this principle, allowing us to prove function equality by considering their behavior pointwise.
 This is essential for mathematical reasoning, where we often want to show that two different definitions actually describe the same function.
 The principle extends to dependent functions as well, where the output type can vary with the input.